More

 they will make a selection from that list based on a variety of

-other criteria.
-The important point here is that having compiled
+the security's share price.
+The important point here is that

-a "stock universe" list, they will tend to ignore any equities
+having compiled a "stock universe" list, they will tend to

-By compiling such a list, it will simplify the investment
+By compiling such a list, this can save time in the search, and

 Stock selection - two step process

-Many investors and traders will do two things:
+Many investors and traders might do two things:

 - One or more "stock